(Under Rule 12(e) of the Companies (Registered Valuers and Valuation) Rules, 2017)

 2. Any variations or extensions of the original instructions should similarly be confirmed in writing.

-4. A valuation shall not be performed by a Valuer without an inspection of the Real or any property concerned.
+3. Valuers shall not accept instructions beyond their competence; 4.
+A valuation shall not be performed by a Valuer without an inspection of the Real or any property concerned.

 5. The necessary inspection shall in all cases be sufficiently comprehensive to enable the Valuer to complete the valuation.